 Share a link to your troop catalog listing

 If your troop is in our online catalog, you can copy a link of your catalog listing and share it with your networks.
 To get your troop link, simply search the online troop catalog for your troop number, hover over the green box with the arrow at the top of the tile and click “Copy Link”.

 Check out these digital resources you can use to grow your troop:

 Fillable Troop Invite Flyer

 Fill it out with information about your troop: troop number, meeting location, dates, and more.
-Invite your teachers to share it with other families in your school.
-You can also share it digitally on local community centers, public libraries, and places of worship (if permitted).
+Invite your girl’s teachers to share it with other families in your school, or post it at local community centers, public libraries, and places of worship (if permitted).